By Alison Pilling, sex coach and writer

 In her book, Mating In Captivity, Esther Perel talks of love being created by time spent together and desire by time apart.
-And this helps to answer the million dollar question “How do we create love and desire in long term relationships?’
+And this helps to answer the million-dollar question “How do we create love and desire in long-term relationships?’
 Seeing our partners anew as “the other” rather than the person we load the dishwasher with.
 Recreating the ‘separation’ by finding newness in each.
 How do we do that so sex isn’t like household chores, but sparky and alive with energy and meaning?

 Related: Great Sex In Midlife?
 Hell Yeah!

 Finding the jump leads in the bedroom helps the mystery which revitalizes the longing for connection.
 Like when someone has been away the sense of missing them increases the delight of the return.
 Both being willing to learn about relationships and try new approaches is key.
-Reaching for a sex toy, a mini break, an affair with the gardener or a swingers club might work, though each carries varying degrees of high vibe and high risk.
+Reaching for a sex toy, a mini-break, an affair with the gardener or a swingers club might work, though each carries varying degrees of high vibe and high risk.

-The three most successful things I’ve discovered are first learning about the body through skilled mutual touch, second a practical tool called the Wheel of Consent and third the Enneagram which helps us understand and accept more about each others personality and behavior.
-If I was to write a modern day marriage manual these 3 things would take up most of the pages.
+The three most successful things I’ve discovered are first learning about the body through skilled mutual touch, second, a practical tool called the Wheel of Consent, and third the Enneagram which helps us understand and accept more about each other’s personality and behavior.
+If I was to write a modern-day marriage manual these 3 things would take up most of the pages.

 So if you’re smart and interested in fulfilling connected sexual pleasure in your life, you might find it’s fun to take the initiative.
 Let’s not leave it to the men.
 They don’t know this stuff either as they got conditioned too, but in a different way to you.
 Just because male sexuality is the version that generally runs society, that’s no reason for it to be true in your bedroom.

 None of us went to sex school.
 As most of us haven’t been touched with much skill or finesse in our lives, we have little idea how wonderful touch can contribute to our sense of safety and sexiness.
-Although we might think other things are our problem, such as libido differences, inexperience, body image, past traumas or lack of self and sexual confidence, learning about good touch can cut through all of these.
+Although we might think other things are our problem, such as libido differences, inexperience, body image, past traumas, or lack of self and sexual confidence, learning about good touch can cut through all of these.

 Often women switch off and say nothing because it’s just been years of the same old boring thing.
 They feel they can do nothing about it as they have no idea what to say or do or what to do to change it to.
 And men withdraw, feeling shame around sexual desire yet having nowhere to take it.
-A sadness sets in.
+Sadness sets in.

-The gap in the bed widens and a beautiful place where you used connect disappears.
+The gap in the bed widens and a beautiful place where you used to connect disappears.
 It can be bewildering.
 Blaming your partner is easy but doesn’t help.
 You created it together.
 The partner with the least desire for intimacy actually controls it, yet it’s a hollow power.

-The good news is you can solve it together with a bit of focus, practice and love.
+The good news is you can solve it together with a bit of focus, practice, and love.
 I hear talk about the Orgasm Gap.
 What I’m more interested in is how we break through the ‘Touch Skills’ gap in our education?